 Australia’s appetite for organics at record levels

-The latest Australian Organic Market Report reveals the nation’s organic industry is worth $1.72 billion, up by 35% since 2012 and growing by over 15% each year.
+The latest Australian Organic Market Report reveals the nation’s organic industry is worth $2.6 billion, up by 35% since 2012 and growing by over 15% each year.

-The Australian Organic Market Report is a highly respected biennial publication commissioned by Australian Organic.
+The Australian Organic Market Report is a highly respected publication commissioned by Australian Organic.
 It tracks industry and consumer trends in the Australian organic marketplace based on research by the Mobium Group, Swinburne University of Technology and ABS statistics.

-The 2014 Report shows consumption of certified organic food, cosmetics and household products are at a record high in Australia.
+The 2019 Report shows consumption of certified organic food, cosmetics and household products are at a record high in Australia.
 Dairy and beef are the fastest growing organic sectors.

-The 2014 Report has some interesting industry stats including:
+The 2019 Report has some interesting industry stats including:

-Plus information about organic shoppers:
+Information about organic shoppers:

 Increased awareness regarding chemicals and the environment were identified as major purchase drivers, with consumers saying when it comes to organic food the perceived main benefits upon buying are that they are chemical-free (80%), environmentally friendly (71% – up from 65% since 2016) and additive-free (65%).